itdxer/neupy/site/docs/quickstart.rst

 .. image:: ../_static/screenshots/quick-start-data-viz.png
     :width: 70%
     :align: center
-    :alt: Backpropagation configuration output
+    :alt: GradientDescent configuration output

 As we can see from chart on the top, problem is clearly nonlinear.

-Now we are going to define :network:`Backpropagation` neural network which solves this problem.
+Now we are going to define :network:`GradientDescent` neural network which solves this problem.
 First of all we have to set up basic structure for network and add some useful configurations.
 As problem is nonlinear we should add one hidden layer to the network.
 For first network implementation we have to set up number of hidden units inside network randomly.